ptim-miller/gemma_web/README.md

 ## Recommended
 The code in this repository was tested with python 3.10, and Nvidia driver version 550.54.14.

-Install the following required packages:
+Install the following required packages (pip3 install ...):
 + torch
 + immutabledict
 + sentencepiece